-Goats are herbivores, but they differ from sheep and cattle that only eat grasses, as goat are browsers.
+Goats are ruminant herbivores and differ from sheep and cattle in that goats are browsers.

 Each day, a goat’s diet should consist of:

-- This should form at least 50% of a goat’s diet and be provided throughout the year.
+This should form at least half of a goat’s diet and be provided throughout the year.

-- Use hayracks not hay nets, as goats can become tangled in nets.
+Use hayracks as opposed to hay nets, as goats can become tangled in nets.

 Browse or forage

-- This should make up 25-50% of the goats’ diet (depending on their physiological stage) and include grass, leaves and branches and other non-poisonous, green plant material.
+- This should make up 25-50% of the goats’ diet (depending on their physiological stage) and include grasses, leaves and branches and other non-poisonous, green plant material.

-- Try to feed a variety of different types of forage to keep your goats life interesting, but remember that many plants are poisonous to goats.
-If there is any doubt whether a plant is safe for your goats – do not feed it.
+- Try to feed a variety of different types of forage to keep your goat’s life interesting, but remember that there are some plants that are poisonous to goats.
+If there is any doubt as to whether a plant is safe for your goats – do not feed it to your goats.

-- Fresh, clean water should be available for your goats at all times.
+Fresh, clean water should be available at all times for your goats.

-- Water containers should be positioned so that goats are unable to knock over, defecate or urinate in them.
+Water containers should be positioned so that goats are unable to knock over, defecate or urinate in their drinkers

-- Concentrates (e.g. grains) can be given in small amounts to growing or milking goats, or when forage is in short supply, but should not be a main component of your goat’s diet, as this can cause obesity and other health problems.
+Concentrates (e.g. grains) can be given in small amounts to growing or milking goats, or when forage is in short supply, but should not form the main component of your goat’s diet, as this can cause obesity and other health problems.

-- Speak to your veterinarian about whether your goats need any additional supplements.
+Speak to your veterinarian about the nutritional requirements of your goats and they need any additional supplements.

 A properly fed goat will be much healthier (and happier), and able to fight off sickness and parasites much more easily